afitzek/hasura-metric-adapter/README.md

 - `hasura_websockets_operations`

-    This is a coutner that counts the operations (queries) over websockets.
+    This is a counter that counts the operations (queries) over websockets.
     The labels are:
     - `operation` which holds the operation name of the graphql query or nothing if none is provided.
-    - `error` which holds the error code if an error was detected or nothing if this was successfull
+    - `error` which holds the error code if an error was detected or nothing if this was successful

 - `hasura_websockets_operations_active`